The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Both Proprietary and Open-Source VLLMs Lack Hierarchical Visual Consistency

-\textbf{Fine-Grained Visual Recognition Remains Challenging for VLLMs.} While VLLMs and CLIP models perform moderately well on ImgNet, they struggle with fine-grained object recognition; on the iNat21 dataset, even the best-performing GPT-4o gives rise to only 63\% leaf-level accuracy, far from its 86\% on ImgNet.
-Notably, InternVL2.5 and LLaVA-OV's results (about 27\%) on iNat21 are only slightly above random guess (25\%), and the CLIP models are barely on par with random guess.
-In contrast, a small task-specialized model~\cite{jeevan2022wavemix} leads to 61.56\% leaf-level accuracy on iNat21, and some models~\cite{chou2023fine,zhang2025multi} achieve 93\% accuracy on CUB-200, outperforming all the general-purpose VLLMs in our experiments.
-These findings are consistent with the recent work~\cite{geigle2024african,vlm_img_bad,he2025analyzing,yu2025benchmarking} that recognizes the limitation of VLLMs on (fine-grained) image classification.
+\textbf{Fine-Grained Visual Recognition Remains Challenging for VLLMs, Proprietary or Open-Source.} While the general-purpose VLLMs and CLIP models perform moderately well on ImgNet, they struggle with fine-grained object recognition; on the iNat21 dataset, even the best-performing GPT-4o gives rise to only 63\% leaf-level accuracy.
+Notably, InternVL2.5 and LLaVA-OV's results (about 27\%) on iNat21 are only slightly above random guess (25\%), and the {general} CLIP models are barely on par with random guess. {In contrast, the domain specific model, BioCLIP2, yields 95.26\% leaf-level accuracy on iNat21 and 92.94\% accuracy on CUB-200, outperforming the general-purpose VLLMs.} These findings are consistent with the recent work~\cite{geigle2024african,vlm_img_bad,he2025analyzing,yu2025benchmarking} that study the limitation of VLLMs on (fine-grained) visual recognition.

-\textbf{Scaling Law Works for Hierarchical Visual Understanding.} Both hierarchical consistency and leaf-level accuracy improve as the size of the Qwen2.5-VL series of models increases.
-Moreover, the gap between HCA and $\mathrm{Acc_{leaf}}$ progressively narrows.
+\textbf{Scaling Law Works for Hierarchical Visual Recognition, Only to Some Degree.} Hierarchical consistency and leaf-level accuracy improve as the size of the Qwen2.5-VL series of models increases.
+The gap between HCA and $\mathrm{Acc_{leaf}}$ progressively narrows.
 However, the largest models (Qwen2.5-VL-72B and GPT-4o) are still unsatisfactory in terms of both hierarchical consistency and fine-grained recognition, especially on the iNat21 benchmark.

-\textbf{Qwen2.5-VLs Are Among the Most Powerful Open-Source VLLMs.} LLaVA-OV-7B's hierarchical consistency and leaf-level accuracy are below InternVLs and Qwen2.5-VLs.
-InternVL3-8B improves upon InternVL2.5-8B, but it is still under par with Qwen2.5-VL-7B.
+\textbf{Qwen3-VLs and Qwen2.5-VLs Are Among the Most Powerful Open-Source VLLMs.} LLaVA-OV-7B's and LLaVA-OV-1.5-8B's hierarchical consistency and leaf-level accuracy are below InternVLs and Qwen-series models.
+InternVL3-8B improves upon InternVL2.5-8B, but it is still under par with Qwen2.5-VL-7B and Qwen3-VL-8B.

+\textbf{Domain-Specific BioCLIPs Lack Hierarchical Consistency.} While the domain-specific BioCLIPs yield superb leaf-level accuracy on the iNat21, they still lack hierarchical consistency; there exist persistent gaps between BioCLIPs' HCA and leaf-level accuracy on all the datasets.
+It is also worth noting that BioCLIPs' performance on ImgNets' leaf levels is below that of the general CLIP models, likely due to their (overly) specialization in the biological domain.

-\section{Why Are VLLMs Poor at Hierarchical Image Classification?}
+\section{Why Are VLLMs Poor at Hierarchical Visual Recognition?}